The Tuckernuck Insider’s Guide to Washington, DC

 Tour The Capitol

-Download the Capitol Bikeshare app and rent a Capitol bike to mix up your walk.
-Tour the Capitol and explore the National Mall and monuments.
+Download the Capital Bikeshare app and go on a a scenic bike ride.
+Then tour the Capitol and explore the National Mall and monuments!

 Go to Union Market